This article about Hiking with a Baby written by baby travel expert and outdoor enthusiast Celine Brewer and may contain affiliate links.

 - Wet/dry bag

 - Breastfeeding cover

-What About Hiking Gear for Mom
+What About Hiking Gear for Mom?

-Plan to bring plenty of snacks for yourself and lots of water.
+When hiking with babies, plan to bring plenty of snacks for yourself and lots of water.
 We also recommend using proper hiking boots for extra stability and hiking poles (depending on the hike).

-More Questions About Hiking with a Baby
+More FAQS on Hiking with a Baby

 Can you go hiking with a baby?